November 7th - Pomona, California -

 |

-The actual window that Lee Harvey Oswald sat in on that devastating day
+The window where they claim Lee Harvey Oswald sat on that devastating day

 |